oneops/oneops.github.io/admin/operate/load-content-model-images.md

 ---
-layout: admin-doc
+layout: wmt/docs
 title: Load Content
 id: load-content-model-images
+side-navigation: admin-navigation.html
 ---

+# Load Content

-# Circuit Overview
+## Circuit Overview

 A circuit is a chef ruby-dsl based model of some application or service.
 It contains the model of what resources / components are required, optional and how they relate to each other.
 Two common relations are depends_on and managed_via.
 An architect would usually design a pack to capture best practices for the different availablity modes / operational modes.